airnativeextensions/nativeextensions-documentation/docs/gameservices/sign-in.md

 This process will also trigger the `GameServicesEvent.SIGN_OUT_SUCCESS` event indicating that the current user was signed out.

-Some services may not support this functionality and will return `false` (eg Game Center), you may wish to just sign out users on these platforms.
+Some services may not support this functionality and will return `false` (eg Game Center, Google Play Games v2), you may wish to attempt to sign out users on these platforms instead.
 For example:

 ```actionscript
 if (GameServices.service.isSignedIn())